naasking/AppendLog/README.md

 # Future Work

- * The append handle is currently just an opaque IDisposable, which breaks with the ubiquitous async API of IAppendLog because this is where all the slow flushing occurs.
-Perhaps define a new async disposable interface.
-Downside is that it doesn't integrate nicely with C#'s using-statement.
  * The single writer still needs to do a bit of seeking to write the header at the log start, but there might be a disk format that requires no seeking.
 For instance, a layout where the log file